Andy the Astronaut is a replica EVA (extravehicular activity) space suit from NASA's Space Shuttle Program!

 Now it's your turn!
 Test your own lander using parachutes and soft elements from the top of our 25 foot tall drop tower!

-These are just a few of the many concepts you can learn about while having fun with our Gravity Well!
+Orbits, escape velocity, and black holes… These are just a few of the concepts you can learn about while having fun with our Gravity Well!

-No need for coins, marbles are provided!
+No need for coins here, we provide marbles for you to explore extraordinary concepts and more.
 What could be any more fun?
-Marble collisions!
+Marble collisions, of course!